AtmaHou/atma/readme.md

 pip install atma

 ## Quick Start
-- Calculate BLEU for a single sentence
+- Calculate BLEU
+    Notice: This is bleu for a single sentence not corpus.
     The result of this code is same as the most popular perl script
     eg:
         from atma.bleu import *